 John Coltrane wrote and recorded a considerable amount of material over the final two years of his life in which his work was described as avant-garde, steeped in poignant spirituality for some while spurned by others.
 In 1966 he recorded the last two albums to be released while he was alive — Kulu Se Mama and Meditations.
 The album Expression was finalized just days before his death.
-He died at only 40 years old from liver cancer on July 17, 1967, in Huntington, Long Island, New York, survived by his spouse and four children.
+He died at only 40 years old from liver cancer on July 17, 1967, in Huntington, Long Island, New York, survived by his second wife and four children.

 A voracious reader noted for his gentleness, Coltrane had an immense impact on the music world.
 He revolutionized jazz with his innovative, demanding techniques while showing a deep reverence for sounds from other locales that included Africa, Latin America, the Far East and South Asia.
 Having received a 1981 Grammy posthumously for the live recording Bye Bye Blackbird, in 1992 Coltrane was given the Grammy Lifetime Achievement Award as well, with an array of unearthed recordings and reissues released in the years since his death.
 In 2007, the Pulitzer Prize Board also awarded the musician a special posthumous citation.
 Coltrane's work continues to be an integral part of the sonic landscape and a major inspiration for newer generations of artists.